tanzima-sultana/RAG/README.md

 ### Chunking

-Semantic chunking led on recall (0.92) and precision (0.53), but at roughly a third of the chunk size of the other two strategies, which favors recall@5 and makes the gain misleading.
+Semantic chunking led on recall (0.92) and precision (0.53).
+But its chunks were about a third the size of the other two strategies.
+Smaller chunks make recall@5 easier to hit, so the higher score is misleading rather than a real gain.
 Fixed and sentence-aware chunking were close to each other (recall 0.80 and 0.78), with fixed slightly ahead on ranking metrics.
+The semantic chunking used a similarity threshold of 0.3.
+But the threshold is already low, yet the chunks size still came out small.
+Lowering it further would merge unrelated sentences and blur the meaning of each chunk, so it was left at 0.3.

+### Index type

+HNSW stayed close to the FlatIP exact-search baseline (0.92 vs 0.94 recall at 20K).
+IVF dropped to 0.84.
+The reason is that `nprobe` was left at its default of 1, so each query searched only one of the 256 partitions.
+That is too little coverage — the drop is an under-probing effect, not a weakness in IVF itself.
+IVF was built with `nlist=256` and HNSW with `M=32`.
+A fuller sweep of `nprobe` and `M` is left for later benchmarking.

 ### Retrieval

-Hybrid retrieval gave the best balance, matching dense on recall (0.92) while improving MRR (0.88) and correctness (0.82) over both dense and BM25 alone.
-BM25 on its own had the weakest recall and relevancy, and dense on its own trailed hybrid on ranking quality, confirming that combining sparse and dense signals helped most.
+Hybrid retrieval gave the best balance.
+It matched dense on recall (0.92) and beat both dense and BM25 on MRR (0.88) and correctness (0.82).
+BM25 alone had the weakest recall and relevancy.
+Dense alone trailed hybrid on ranking quality.
+Combining the sparse and dense signals is what helped most.

 ### Reranking

 Adding the cross-encoder reranker on top of hybrid retrieval raised precision (0.40 to 0.49) and MRR (0.81 to 0.86) while recall stayed flat at 0.88.
 This is the expected behavior of a reordering step: it promotes the relevant chunks already retrieved without changing which chunks were retrieved.

-### Index type

-At matched configuration, HNSW tracked the FlatIP exact-search baseline closely (0.92 vs 0.94 recall at 20K), while IVF at its default `nprobe` dropped to 0.84 — an under-probing effect, not a fundamental weakness.
-Qdrant at 50K held recall at 0.84, close to FlatIP hybrid at the same scale, confirming it as a viable managed alternative to the in-process FAISS indexes.

 ### Evaluation metrics across runs